u-sm/u-sm/README.md

 ## About Me
-I’m a Computer Science student experienced in Software Development**.
+I’m a Computer Science student experienced in Software Development.
-Passionate about backend development, Linux systems, and cybersecurity.
+Passionate about backend development, Linux systems, cybersecurity and AI systems.
-I enjoy building reliable software systems and exploring how performance, security, and scalability come together in practice.
+I enjoy solving problems and exploring how performance, security, and scalability come together in practice.

 ---